-An employer-sponsored retirement account called a SEP IRA enables business owners and self-employed individuals to defer up to $61,000 per year or 25% of their employees’ compensation in 2022.
-Only the company may contribute to a SEP IRA, and they must make proportional contributions to all full-time workers.
+An employer-sponsored retirement account called a SEP IRA enables business owners and self-employed individuals to defer up to $69,000 per year or 25% of their employees’ compensation in 2024.
+Only the company may contribute to a SEP IRA and must make proportional contributions to all full-time workers.

 Set up a SEP-IRA for each employee

-You and your employees will receive statements from the financial institutions investing your SEP contributions every year, at least once a year.
-In addition, each institution, bank, or insurance company must provide a simple-language description of any fees and commissions it charges on withdrawals of SEP assets before the expiration of a stated period of time.
+You and your employees will receive statements from the financial institutions investing your SEP contributions yearly, at least once a year.
+In addition, each institution, bank, or insurance company must provide a simple-language description of any fees and commissions it charges on withdrawals of SEP assets before the expiration of a stated period.

 When can you set up a SEP plan?

-You may establish a SEP for a year up until the deadline of your company’s income tax return for the year in which you wish to set up the plan.
+You may establish a SEP for a year until your company’s income tax return deadline for the year you wish to set up the plan.